AdobeDocs/experience-manager-learn.de-DE/help/cloud-service/caching/overview.md

 ---
-title: AEM as a Cloud Service Zwischenspeicherung
+title: Zwischenspeicherung in AEM as a Cloud Service
-description: Allgemeine Übersicht über AEM as a Cloud Service Zwischenspeicherung.
+description: Allgemeiner Überblick über die Zwischenspeicherung in AEM as a Cloud Service.
 version: Cloud Service
 feature: Dispatcher, Developer Tools
 topic: Performance